deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "You okay?" he was asked after a while.
 Regaari chirruped a bitter little laugh.

 "I'm supposed to be one of the elite." he said.
 "Clan Whitecrest, foremost commandos and security specialists of the whole Gaoian species, but next to the Hunters I may as well be a cub.
-Next to *you*…"
+Next to *you*..."

 WARHORSE had set up next to the pool and was digging through his bag.
 "Nah, man.
 You're a fucking badass." he replied.